 Not that Scranton doesn’t already know this (his books get the raw facts right as far as I can tell), but “triage” is exactly what climate activism already is.
 Climate change has happened.
-As noted in the IPCC report, our planet is already about 1 degree Celsius hotter than it was before the Industrial Revolution, and so far civilisation is, well, not exactly copacetic, but more or less hanging in there.
+As noted in the IPCC report, our planet is already about 1 degree Celsius hotter than it was before the Industrial Revolution, and so far civilization is, well, not exactly copacetic, but more or less hanging in there.
 That's about to start getting less and less true, but no one exactly knows how much less.

 In other words, people like me with our “hope” and our desire for our species to “not go extinct” aren’t idiotically clinging to the delusion that maybe the big bad thing won’t happen.
 We’re trying not to let the big bad thing that is happening get infinitely worse.

 Yes, this latest report comes off as more pessimistic than usual for the IPCC because it’s a slight departure from the panel’s usual work.
 It’s not an overall assessment but an overt attempt to spur the world into more aggressive action.
 The report's goal of 1.5 degrees, for those keeping score, is more ambitious than the standard line from the UN, which is basically, “Let's not go past 2 degrees.
 Or, if we want extra credit and a gold star, 1.5 degrees.”
 This report, on the other hand, looks at that whole 1.5 degree thing and says, “Yeah, that’s not looking so good at the rate we’re going.”